 You should attach your valid passport along with all the relevant documents mentioned in the application form.
 Your passport should include at least one blank page, which is a requirement for all UK visas.
 You will need a valid passport before you start preparing your application.

 Some applicants do not have to submit proof of their qualifications or their finances.
 This case is said to be the differentiation arrangement that basically works for low-risk applicants.
 It’s crucial that your passport is issued by one of the countries listed in the list of immigration rules to qualify as a low-risk applicant.

 Make sure you go through the list of ‘Evidence used to obtain an offer’ and send all the listed documents accordingly.
 The Tier 4 guidance section clearly states what’s valid and acceptable (please check the documents used to obtain a tier 4 CAS section).
 When submitting any academic certificates that are not in English/Welsh, you are required to attach a translation of the document.
 While low-risk applicants are not needed to submit these documents, they should still have them handy.

 Your sponsor has to confirm that it has either checked your language proficiency (read/write/listen/speak) or they are not required to do so.
 It’s important to understand that unless you have a degree thought in the UK or you are from an English-Speaking country you may be required to take an English language qualification.

 This will be evidenced in the CAS you have been issued with.

 Unless you’re a low-risk applicant, you have to provide evidence of your funds.
-These evidences may include personal bank statements, deposit certificates, letter from a registered bank, letter from your financial sponsor, etc.
+This evidence may include personal bank statements, deposit certificates, a letter from a registered bank, letter from your financial sponsor, etc.

 Make sure your financial documents include all the required information.
 Also, your financial documents must exhibit that your funds are in your personal bank account for more than 28 consecutive days.